SummaryRead the full fact sheet

 With the physical and emotional closeness of a partnership, it is inevitable that there is sometimes conflict.
 It can be a sign that something is wrong or that someone is unhappy.
-Avoiding conflict or ignoring the problems could mean that you are choosing to avoid talking through important issues or exploring the underlying reasons that have caused the conflict.
+Avoiding conflict or ignoring the problems could mean that you are choosing to avoid talking through important issues or exploring the underlying reasons for the conflict.

 Conflict creates frustration and anger

 Frustration and anger are feelings that often accompany conflict situations.
-When you feel frustrated or angry, you might:
+When you feel frustrated or angry:

-- Express your feelings through a physical or verbal outburst.
+- You might express your feelings through a physical or verbal outburst.
 This might make you feel better at first, but you will probably feel guilty later.
 This can damage the relationship, especially if your partner is afraid of your anger.
+Acknowledge when you have gone too far and upset your partner.

-- Deny your anger.
+- You might deny your anger.
 Ignoring anger from conflict means ignoring the signs that something is wrong in the relationship.
-This may solve the problem for a while but it creates greater problems in the future.
+This may solve the problem for a while, but it can create greater problems in the future.

-- Acknowledge your anger (without trying to hurt the other person either emotionally or physically).
+- Try to acknowledge your anger (without trying to hurt the other person either emotionally or physically).
 This is the most constructive response to anger and is more likely to lead to a positive resolution.

-- Physical or emotional outbursts are abusive behaviour and not acceptable.
+- Try to remember that physical or emotional outbursts are abusive behaviour and not acceptable.
 If you are experiencing abuse in your relationship, seek help.
-Family violence interventions include services to help with violence or abuse issues in relationships, including counselling for couples at risk of violence, assistance to secure the safety of victims of family violence, and therapy for those who use abuse and violence, such as:
+Family violence interventions include services to help with violence or abuse issues in relationships, including counselling for couples at risk of violence, assistance to secure the safety of victims of family violence, and therapy for those who use abuse and violence.
+Services include:

-- National Sexual Assault, Domestic Family Violence Counselling Service 1800 RESPECT (200 526)
+- - National Sexual Assault, Domestic Family Violence Counselling Service Tel. ()

 Work through the issues